Or just dressing like Sarah Connor.

 Accessories I haven’t identified

 Aviator sunglasses: I can’t believe I have identified the watch but not the exact sunglasses.
 Unlike the very unique Matsuda 2089 of T2, these are much more basic aviators.
 They are distinctive, however, in having plastic/acetate rims that match the lenses, with gold on the outside, no screws showing.
 This is not uncommon, in itself, but it’s hard to search for (not all sites give very full descriptions of the glasses).
 One issue is that the early unofficial photos they looked brown lenses like her personal glasses but with brown rims, but the official photos look like they are smoke lenses with black rims.
-Going with the smoke/black these seem like a close but not exact match.
+Going with the smoke/black these seem close, but at about $50 US they seem cheaper than most of what she has (and those Matsuda’s), while a bit pricey for cosplay.
+Cosplayer Suzi Edmonds found these, which at about $8 also are a good match

 Oddly, I think I found her own personal sunglasses that we often see her wearing in fan photos off the set, which are aviators as well, but different than the on-screen ones.